Table Of Contents

 Cost

 At CloudZero, we treat cost as a first-class metric, so we’ll start with comparing Fargate vs. Lambda pricing.
-Both services use a pay-as-you-go model, where you pay for only the resources you use — not idle capacity.
+Both services use a pay-as-you-go model, where you pay only for the resources you use — for idle capacity.

 AWS Lambda pricing